-Firstly you can sell at a rate higher than you paid for and spent in refurbishing in total.
-You can use the profit to buy another property, renovate and sell or do anything between the mentioned below.
+Firstly you can sell at a price higher than you paid, including what was spent in refurbishing.
+You can use the profit to buy another property, renovate and sell, and continue repeating the process.

-Secondly, you can re-appraise your house for a lower monthly payment to cover your mortgage and get some extra amount you can save.
+Secondly, you can re-appraise your house for a lower monthly payment to cover your mortgage and get some extra money out of your investment.

-Thirdly, you can rent out the house and next visit a bank to refinance the home; often, for as much as you invested depending on the new value of the property when rented out.
-With a higher rent being paid, your property potential gets appraised higher.
+Thirdly, you can rent out the unit.
+You can revisit your loan with the bank to refinance, often for as much as you invested depending on the new value of the property when rented out.
+With higher rent being paid, your property potential gets appraised higher.